 St. Joseph Peninsula State Park

 An hour south of Panama City, Florida, enjoy fishing, birdwatching and swimming at this 10-mile beach that is consistently ranked among the best in the United States.
-Aqua waters, towering dunes and sugar-like sands comprise the peninsula that stretches into the Gulf of Mexico and is the perfect setting for a stunning Gulf Coast sunset.
+Aqua waters, undulating dunes and sugar-like sands comprise the peninsula that stretches into the Gulf of Mexico and is the perfect setting for a stunning Gulf Coast sunset.

 Jekyll Island, Georgia